B.S. Chemistry, State University of New York, Fredonia, 2005

 Hobbies: Fitness, basketball, and video games

-Originally from Huntsville Alabama, I’m a senior at Mississippi State University pursuing a Bachelor of Science in Chemistry.
-After graduating this spring (2021) I will start my graduate studies and continue my working in the Johnson laboratory.
-My training will focus on CRISPR editing and working with pluripotent stem-cells with a goal of differentiating them into cardiomyocytes.
+Originally from Huntsville Alabama, I’m in my second year of the Ph.D. program in the Johnson lab at Mississippi State University.
+My training is focused on CRISPR editing and working with pluripotent stem-cells with a goal of differentiating them into cardiomyocytes.
 My long-term goals are to complete my Ph.D. and work in a medical research field that has translational implications.

 Fun fact: Member of the MSU dance team.

 I am from Kumasi in the Ashanti region of Ghana and have completed a Bachelor of Science in Chemistry at Kwame Nkrumah University of Science and Technology (KNUST).
-I am starting my graduate studies at Mississippi State University and rotating in the Johnson lab.
-Following this rotation, I would like to obtain training in stopped-flow and steady state fluorescent measurements as part of the Johnson laboratory.
+I am part of the Johnson lab for my graduate studies at Mississippi State University.
+My research uses both solution NMR spectroscopy and whole cell patch clamp electrophysiology to understand how different ion channelsfrom different parts of the body respond to changes to calcium concentration.
 In 10 years, I’d like to be a research scientist in an academic lab or private company.
 I would like to work in the medical or healthcare industry where I can drive change and make an impact.

 Fun fact: Loves to sing in the shower.